Created by David J. Royer

 |Authentic video example of a student leading her IEP meeting using My IEP curriculum.|

 |Step-by-step demonstration videos on how to make each folding graphic organizer.|

 |Step-by-step demonstration video to make a 'placemat' students can use to keep graphic organizers in order during the meeting.|

 |Additional resources, including IEP invitations for the student to distribute, accommodations and assistive-technology checklist, name tent template, and more.|

 The original quasi-experimental study showed the My IEP curriculum (then called The Foldable IEP) to be effective at a Title 1 high school in Southern California that primarily serviced students who were culturally and linguistically diverse.
 Students who used My IEP curriculum:

-Ninth grade students were participants in the initial study, but if you are interested in participating in future students to explore using My IEP at various grade levels and with students who have various disabilities, please contact david.royer at Hawaii.edu.
+Ninth grade students were participants in the initial study, and if you are interested in participating in current studies under way or in future studies to explore using My IEP at various grade levels and with students who have various abilities, please contact david.royer at hawaii.edu.
 To learn more about the original study and the benefits to students leading their IEP meeting, please see the article published October 19, 2016 in Exceptionality at http://dx.doi.org/10.1080/09362835.2016.1216850.